For young people

 If things are getting you down for whatever reason, then talking to someone outside of the situation may help.
 It is normal to need support from time to time, and to ask for help.
 No problem is 'too small', and equally, receiving counselling does not mean you are ‘mad’ or unwell.
 A good counsellor can help you explore what's going on for you and your reactions to it, and how to get to a better place.
 They will listen, encourage and support - but not judge.

 What you discuss with a counsellor will remain confidential unless you decide you want to share anything that is said.
 The key exception is if it is felt that further support should be put in place for you or someone close to you.
-Then, your counsellor would discuss options with you first if at all possible, but might very, very rarely break confidentiality to keep you safe.
-(There are even rarer exceptions to confidentiality, related to terrorism and road traffic accidents etc.)
+Even then, your counsellor would discuss options with you first if at all possible.

 Want help right now?